ALWAR TOURISM | TOURIST PLACES TO VISIT & TRAVEL GUIDE TO ALWAR

 Best Time to Visit Alwar: September to February

 Peak Season: December to January

 Maharaja Pratap Singh, a Kachwaha Rajput belonging to the clan of Jaipur's rulers, won Alwar back and founded a state of his own in 1771 AD.
-Alwar gained reputation as a remarkable seat of art and culture under the patronage of Maharaja Pratap Singh.
+Alwar gained the reputation as a remarkable seat of art and culture under the patronage of Maharaja Pratap Singh.
 In the 18th century, Pratap Singh evicted the rulers of Jaipur to the south and the Jats of Bharatpur to the east, and successfully resisted the invasion of Marathas.
 Like all the princely states, this stronghold of the Rajputs also came under British rule and remained until India gained independence.

 Samrat Hem Chandra Vikramaditya, popularly known as Hemu was born in this district, in a village called Maccheri Devat in 1501.
 He won 22 battles against the Afghans.
 The coronation of King Hemu was done at Purana Quila in Delhi.
-He was killed while fighting Mughals in the Second battle of Panipat.
+He was killed while fighting with the Mughals in the Second battle of Panipat.

 Delhi Airport is the nearest airport, which is about 142 km from Alwar.
-Alwar Railway Station is well connected to Delhi, Jaipur, Ajmer, Haridwar, Jodhpur, Ahmedabad, Amritsar, Chandigarh, Dehradun, Okha, Jammu Tawi, Jaisalmer, Ramnagar, Kathgodam, Mathura, Mumbai, Varanasi and Allahabad.
-It is also well connected by road with Jaipur, Agra, Ajmer, Delhi, Mathura and Vrindavan.
+Alwar Railway Station is well connected to Delhi, Jaipur, Ajmer, Haridwar, Jodhpur, Ahmedabad, Amritsar, Chandigarh, Dehradun, Okha, Jammu Tawi, Jaisalmer, Ramnagar, Kathgodam, Mathura, Mumbai, Varanasi, and Allahabad.
+It is also well connected by road with Jaipur, Agra, Ajmer, Delhi, Mathura, and Vrindavan.